 One bullock is black one bullock is white, this and that,” and everything he described.
 “And the man has a beard,” and all.
 But it was in vain.

 Then he recognized the truth: “How can he see?
 His vision is limited.”
 So he called him; he said, “You come up.
 You climb up the tree, and I will show you the bullock cart.”

 Now, if the man underneath the tree says, “I will come up only if you convince me that the bullock cart is there,” then there is no way.
 But he climbed up the tree, and he saw the bullock cart, and the doubt was resolved.
 And there was no more argumentation.
 He apologized.
 He said; “I feel sorry.
 I unnecessarily argued with you.
 It was not a question of argument.
 You had a far better vision from here.”

 This is what the Buddhas have been doing down the ages.
 They say, “We have a far better vision from here.
 From this vantage point you will be able to see what is.
 Come closer to us.
 Don’t go on arguing.”

 Not that Buddhas cannot argue – they can certainly argue and they can argue better than you.
 But it is pointless!
 They can silence you through their arguments, but they cannot convince you.
 They can destroy all your arguments, but even that will not help – you will not be able to see the bullock cart.
 And the whole point is how to see it, because only seeing is believing.

 Kavita, go on climbing the tree.
 I am calling you.
 I can see.
 You cannot see yet.
 Doubts will persist.
 Let those doubts help you to climb up faster, sooner.
 Let it become an urgency, those doubts, make it an urgency.
 Doubts in themselves are not wrong – it all depends on how you use them.
 They can become blessings .

-The Perfect Master, V.1, Chapter Eight
+From The Perfect Master, V.1, Discourse #8

 Copyright© OSHO International Foundation